Ida (Murray) Ritenour was born on April 4, 1876 at Normalville, Fayette County, PA the daughter of Elijah and Hannah (Minerd) Murray.

 Stepdaughter Bertha Ritenour (1897-1976) was born on April 4, 1897 in Springfield Township.

-When she was age 18, living at Normalville, she married 23-year-old Connellsville resident Raymond Garlick ( ? -1968).
+Oeld on June 4, 1915, wen she was age 18, living at Normalville, she married 23-year-old Connellsville resident Raymond Garlick ( ? -1968).
 He was the son of William and Elizabeth Garlick and employed as a laborer at the time.
-Justice of the peace Ivan G. Sherbondy led the marriage ceremony held on June 4, 1915 at the home of A.G.C.
+Justice of the peace Ivan G. Sherbondy led the marriage ceremony at the home of A.G.C.
 Sherbondy.

 The Ritenours had seven children -- H.R.
 Garlick, Ray R. Garlick, Glenn G. Garlick, Eleanor Marie Garlick, Freida Schroyer, Sarah Elizabeth Shaffer and Pearl Honse.
 They also raised a grandson, David W. Garlick.